mchamochin1/Company_Twitter_Sentiment/README.md

 #### 2.- CREATION OF A SQL DATABASE

-A MySQL database and its related tables are created to store the information collected.
+A **MySQL database** and its related tables are created to store the information collected.

 #### 3.- EXPLORATORY DATA ANALYSIS

-An analysis is performed to answer the following business questions:
+An exploratoty data analysis is performed to **answer the following business questions**:

 1. What are the tweets with the greatest social impact?
 2. Which are the users who mention the Corporation the most?